rapid7/insightconnect-plugins/anomali_threatstream/help.md

 # Description

-The `anomali_threatstream` plugin utilizes [Anomali ThreatStream](https://www.anomali.com/) which is an operational threat intelligence stream, automating collection and integration that enables security teams to analyze and respond to threats.
+[Anomali ThreatStream](https://www.anomali.com/) is an operational threat intelligence stream, automating collection and integration that enables security teams to analyze and respond to threats.
+The Anomali ThreatStream InsightConnect plugin allows you lookup hashes, IP addresses, URLs, observables.
+It also allows importing observables.
 This plugin utilizes the Anomali ThreatStream API, which is located with the cloud instance at `http://<Anomali ThreatStream API host>/optic-doc/ThreatStream_OnlineHelp.htm`.

 # Key Features

-* Lookup Hash, IP and URL
+* Lookup hashes, IP addresses, and URLs
 * Import observables
 * Get observables